kevin-44/WAX_Creator_API_Integration/README.md

 `sudo a2enmod ssl`

-Moving forward, it's now time to configure the name-based virtual hosts so that your system knows what to do when someone visits your domain!
+Moving forward, it's now time to configure the [Name-based Virtual Hosts](https://en.wikipedia.org/wiki/Virtual_hosting) so that your system knows what to do when someone visits your domain!
 For that:

 * Disable the default Apache virtual host: `sudo a2dissite *default`
 * Create the necessary folders for your website, replacing `example.com` with your domain name: `sudo mkdir -p /var/www/html/example.com/{includes,public_html}`